A Guide to Understanding Redux Thunk, Saga, and Observables

 But, while redux-thunk works well for simple use cases, it may struggle to handle more complex scenarios.
 This brings us to…

-redux-saga is a different kind of middleware which can be used to handle asynchronous executions, and is an alternative to redux-thunk which comes with the added benefit of being able to easily handle complicated scenarios. redux-saga works by listening for dispatched actions, performing side effects, and dispatching actions to be handled by the redux reducer.
+redux-saga is a different kind of middleware that can be used to handle asynchronous executions and is an alternative to redux-thunk which comes with the added benefit of being able to easily handle complicated scenarios. redux-saga works by listening for dispatched actions, performing side effects, and dispatching actions to be handled by the redux reducer.

 Because redux-saga relies on ES6 Generator functions, its code is simpler and more readable.
 However, asynchronous calls which would normally be directly inside an action creator in redux-thunk will have a clear separation in redux-saga.

 The benefits of using redux-saga are many.
 Testing is much easier.
 The code is much more readable and test cases become simple without needing to mock asynchronous behavior, thus making redux-saga a great fit to handle complex scenarios.
 However, redux-saga also brings in a lot of added complexity and additional dependencies.

 redux-observable is the new kid on the block and can accomplish pretty much everything redux-saga can.
 Both are middleware.
 But, the difference between the two stems from how they operate— redux-saga uses the generator function, while redux-observable doesn’t.

 redux-observable relies on ‘epic’, which is a function that takes a stream of actions and returns a modified stream of actions.
 You can think of an epic as a description of what additional actions redux-observable should dispatch.
 An epic is very much similar to the concept of a “saga” in redux-saga.

 The benefits of redux-observable lie in its high function reusability and easy testing.
 However, in contrast to redux-saga, tests in redux-observable require mocking.